mpryor/k8s-setup/README.md

 Get into the control plane node by running `vagrant ssh kube-master`

-Validate the environment is health by running a few kubectl commands:
+Validate the environment is healthy by running a few kubectl commands:

 ```
 kubectl get nodes -o wide